 Monumental Quartz mineral crystal bed of huge proportions, displaying large points in clusters, excellent clarity to the points, as seen in the images above.
-The rare sized crystal bed displaying all the sort-after attributes from one of the most celebrated Quartz locations.
+The rare sized crystal bed is displaying all the sort-after attributes from one of the most important Quartz locations.
 The pre-eminent group of mines of this location have produced crystal beds which now reside in museum collections around the world.
-This crystal bed is from that stable and is an opportunity to own a specimen which is part of that north American specimen mineral history.
+This crystal bed is from that stable and is an opportunity to own a specimen which is part of that North American specimen mineral history.

 Determining the age of Quartz minerals is a fickle process as crystals grow in environments of certain pressures, heat and with certain chemical elements in cavities of the earth, these crystals grow and fill the cavities.
 When the environment changes for various reasons, the crystals may stop growing.
 At what point the crystal started to grow or stops its growth cycle is undeterminable.